Emmet-Allen/Bad-Weather/README.md

 the time would be told to you with numerous explitives.
 I really enjoyed that watchface and this is a homage to that.

+This App also takes advantage of the Async() and Await() functions, rather than relying on an external framework for API calls.

 <br>